 If the 6” boot’s zipper can rub against your ankle bone, you may not like the repeating incident at all.
 Moreover, to some, the zipper does not help much as they find their boots a bit rigid.
 You may find it exclusively in the top parts.
 Does the small zipper have some contribution to this stiffness?
 Well, it seems- yes.
 Some of them even suggested that you instead use the laces while putting them on and off.

 So, we recommend the no-zipper version.

-Great boots with a number of probable limitations.
+Fabulous boots with several probable limitations.